 The island once held a key defensive role in Scandinavia.
 Today, it is a magical place not to be missed.
 You’ll find restaurants as well as culture and peace and quiet, depending on what time of year you visit the island.

 Photographer: Roger Borgelid

 When you get hungry you’ll find plenty of choice here.
-Inside the Grand Hotel Marstrand is Restaurang Tenan, which serves popular classics such as Fillet of Beef Africana and the restaurant’s own crayfish gratin with a hint of garlic.
+Inside the historic Grand Hotel Marstrand is Restaurang Tenan, which serves popular classics such as Fillet of Beef Africana and the restaurant’s own crayfish gratin with a hint of garlic.
 The restaurant is ranked among the best in Sweden in the White Guide and is accredited by A Taste of Sweden.
 Swedish cuisine takes pride of place at Ottos Kök and a visit to Bergs Konditori bakery and café is a must!
 You can find more tips on where to eat and drink well on Marstrand here.

 Photographer: Jonas Ingman

 After a day walking and lots to take in it could be nice to finish with a spa day at Marstrands Havshotell.
 You can wind down in their sea water spa, or check into one of the other accommodation options on Marstrand.

 When you have finished exploring you can return to Gothenburg by road on the Marstrand Express from the bus stop at the ferry landing on Koön.

 Find your island-hops